ianfnelson/blog.iannelson.uk/content/posts/2025-06-23-will-dmn-for-quiche/index.md

 150. Practice your "interested, not desperate" tone for recruiters.

-151. Learn keyboard shortcutes you will immediately forget.
+151. Learn keyboard shortcuts you will immediately forget.

 152. Remember that time you felt truly excited by a Jira ticket.